tessam30/Bangladesh/PreliminaryVariableList.md

 __Dependent = shocks (p.
 73-76)__
 * *Medical expenses due to injury or illness dominate.
 What should our criteria be for the type of shock?*
 * *How recent does a shock have to be -- survey asks for 5 year recall*
-* *Was there any interested in looking at how households coped?*
+* *Was there any interest in looking at how households coped?*

 __Independent =  page / code number__
 *Education Module -- All these questions are mainly towards children in the household.
 Only 2 hoh answered them.*